Conditional schemas

 • Applied: Schema is currently active

-• Unavailable: Schema cannot be applied (missing prerequisite base schema from required connection)
+• Unavailable: Schema cannot be applied (no active required connection)

 Applying a schema